-The strategy is responding to two issues which are constraining Indigenous prosperity. (i) A significant gap currently exists between post-secondary research institutions and the Indigenous community, and there are systemic barriers to growing Indigenous-led research. (ii) Indigenous communities lack the means to mobilize new research knowledge and innovate new products, services and value creation which can grow and transform Indigenous economies.
+The strategy is responding to two issues which are constraining Indigenous prosperity. (i) A significant gap currently exists between post-secondary research institutions, business schools and the Indigenous community, and there are systemic barriers to growing Indigenous-led research. (ii) Indigenous communities lack the means to mobilize new research knowledge and innovate new products, services and value creation which can grow and transform Indigenous economies.
 Research and innovation investments not only lead to stronger business and industry competitiveness, but they also enable new product and market expansions, and create jobs.

-In 2021, a partnership of over 143 organizations was convened to examine ways of strengthening Indigenous research and innovation.
-Partners include 70 post-secondary academic and research institutions including half of the business schools in Canada, 50+ Indigenous businesses, and 20+ NGO's and mainstream businesses who have signed the Luminary project charter which affirms the issues and secures their commitment to participate in planning sessions to co-create a strategy to address barriers, build new systems and re-design the Indigenous research and innovation ecosystem.
+In 2021, a partnership of over 150 organizations was convened to examine ways of strengthening Indigenous research and innovation.
+Partners include 80 post-secondary academic and research institutions including the majority of business schools in Canada, 50+ Indigenous businesses, and 20+ NGO's and mainstream businesses who have signed the Luminary project charter which affirms the issues and secures their commitment to participate in planning sessions to co-create a strategy to address barriers, build new systems and re-design the Indigenous research and innovation ecosystem.

 Luminary partners identified 8 impact themes that collectively make up the Indigenous research and innovation ecosystem.
 Impact themes include: (i) growing Indigenous research talent; (ii) Indigenous curriculum, knowledge, and student support; (iii) growing research collaborations; (iv) increasing innovation awareness, education and skills; (v) building Indigenous leadership and institutional capacity for research and innovation; (vi) creating knowledge transfer and mobilization strategies; (vii) identifying and supporting Indigenous business innovation needs, priorities, and clusters, and; (viii) economic transformation, employment and wellbeing: evaluation and measurement.

-Luminary can be a national Indigenous-led strategy and solution bringing both an institutional and programmatic approach to solving and addressing many of the issues and opportunities evident in the research and innovation ecosystem.
+Luminary is an Indigenous-led strategy and solution bringing both an institutional and programmatic approach to solving and addressing many of the issues and opportunities evident in the research and innovation ecosystem.
 Luminary's mission is to "convene, coordinate, and communicate with its national network of partners, academic, NGOs, Indigenous businesses, and mainstream businesses, providing a comprehensive platform of innovation services and programs".
+Luminary will be a connector, convenor and facilitator.
+It will play an intermediary role and be a trusted knowledge keeper and innovation centre.